2004 WTA Tour: Singles

 World No. 1 Justine Henin-Hardenne started the season on a high note, taking the title in Sydney and then winning her third Grand Slam title at the Australian Open, defeating Kim Clijsters in the final.
 Fabiola Zuluaga and Patty Schnyder enjoyed runs to their first ever Grand Slam semifinals in singles.
 Schnyder took advantage of an open draw which saw Venus Williams dumped out in the third round by Lisa Raymond.
 Zuluaga advanced after Elena Dementieva and Nadia Petrova were early upset victims in her section of the draw, and then benefitted from a walkover from Amélie Mauresmo in the quarterfinals.
 Defending champion Serena Williams withdrew from the tournament due to her continuing recovery from knee surgery.

 Henin-Hardenne won in Dubai amidst a 16-match win streak, which was snapped by Svetlana Kuznetsova in Doha.
 Kuznetsova lost to the defending champion Anastasia Myskina in the final.
 Elsewhere, Lindsay Davenport won her fourth title in Tokyo, tying Martina Hingis for the most wins at the event.
 Clijsters won the indoor tournaments in Paris and Antwerp, but struggled with injury for the rest of the season.
 Henin-Hardenne moved straight back to winning ways by taking the title in Indian Wells.
 Serena Williams would return in March, winning her first tournament back in Miami.

 The clay court season began with Davenport claiming the title in Amelia Island.
 Venus Williams then won both Charleston and Warsaw in succession.
-Amelie Mauresmo won the two biggest warm-up tournaments on red clay at Berlin and Rome, with Williams also reaching the final in Germany.
+Amélie Mauresmo won the two biggest warm-up tournaments on red clay at Berlin and Rome, with Williams also reaching the final in Germany.
 Mauresmo's feat of winning both events was previously matched by Steffi Graf and Monica Seles, both of whom also lifted the French Open that same year.

 However, it proved not to be a good omen for Mauresmo as she lost to Elena Dementieva in the quarterfinals.
 Clijsters withdrew from the tournament with a wrist injury, whilst her compatriot and defending champion Henin-Hardenne bowed out in the second round with injury against Tathiana Garbin.
 It was the earliest loss for the No. 1 seed there since 1925.
 That upset allowed Paola Suárez to reach her first Grand Slam semifinal in singles, where she lost to Dementieva.
 In the bottom half of the draw, Anastasia Myskina came through after wins over Venus Williams and Jennifer Capriati.
 The first all-Russian Grand Slam final ended quickly, with Myskina routing a nervous Dementieva to become the first Grand Slam singles champion from Russia.